 If you violated your probation in Montgomery County and your probation officer took action, you will likely face a hearing in front of a judge to determine any penalties you might face.
 If the judge considers you in violation of your probation—because you committed a technical violation or a new crime—they have the option to revoke your probation.

 While this is the most serious outcome of a probation violation, it is not the most common.
-The judge has a number of other options they can pursue.
+The judge has several other options they can pursue.
 We can fight for the penalty that offers the least interference with your normal routine of work or school.

 To determine your sentence, the judge will consider: